- Welcome to the Knowledge Base

 There is a variety of ways in which you can see the audited changes to Workbooks records.
 If you have the right Capability, you can see all the audited records by clicking Start > Auditing, which opens the Auditing Landing Page.
 The grid on the right lists all the audited records.

-Alternatively, for an individual record, you can also see the changes by opening the Information screen (using the icon in the top right corner) and clicking Audit to display the audit history for this record.
+Alternatively, for an individual record, you can also see the changes by opening the Information screen (using the icon in the top right corner - Everyone will have this capability but it can be removed if desired in User Groups) and clicking Audit to display the audit history for this record.
 If a record has a Summary tab, the Audit information will also be included within the Summary with a context type of 'Audited'.

 You can click on the expander grid + symbol to see a quick view of the changes or click on the row to open the audit record, which will look similar to the screenshot below (click to enlarge).